 Can you use chalk paint in a sprayer?

 I can’t answer for every paint sprayer brand, but most (HVLP) high volume, low-pressure sprayers should handle chalk paint.
 The chalk paint may not need to be thinned before painting, depending on the sprayer’s brand, price point, and features.
-I thin the chalk paint a bit for my paint sprayer before adding it to the tank to ensure the color sprays evenly without clumps or drips for a nice smooth finish.
+I thin the chalk paint a bit for my paint sprayer before adding it to the tank to ensure the chalk paint sprays evenly without clumps or drips for a nice smooth finish.

 How do I make Homemade chalk paint?

 The recipe I’ve always used for DIY chalk paint is 1 cup of paint, 1/3 cup of water, and 1/3 cup of Plaster of Paris.
 This mixture provides a nice consistency for the chalk paint and gives excellent coverage.

 If you want more information on chalk paint options that can be purchased, check out chalk paint best brands.

 Is it better to use a paint sprayer or brush for furniture?

 All depends!
 Before going out and buying a paint sprayer, I’d ask myself how often I’d use it.
 I had previously purchased a cheap sprayer that was not useful at all.
 If you are going to use a paint sprayer, look for a high-volume, low-pressure sprayer.
 Sometimes, it is quicker and easier for small projects to break out the brush or roller than set up and clean the paint sprayer.
 A paint sprayer will give you a smoother and more professional finish, but a brush or roller can also do the job.